- 9,900 km of transmission lines

 Brookfield’s energy business is comprised of systems that provide energy transmission, distribution and storage services.
 The energy infrastructure portfolio includes high quality assets that generate stable revenues, supported by long-term contracts and customer relationships.
 Brookfield’s holdings include one of the largest natural gas transmission and pipeline systems in the U.S., unregulated natural gas and liquid propane gas (“LPG”) distribution operations in Australia and the UK, significant natural gas storage capacity in Alberta and the continental U.S., and district heating and cooling systems in Canada.

-Brookfield has an over 35-year track record of owning and operating timberlands in North and South America that generate strong, sustainable cash flows.
-Our portfolio of timberlands under management is approximately 3.3 million acres and we have a track record for sustainable management of this resource.
+Brookfield has a 40-year track record of owning and operating timberlands in North and South America that generate strong, sustainable cash flows.
+Our portfolio of timberlands under management is approximately 3.8 million acres and we have a track record for sustainable management of this resource.
 We believe that our timberland operations have a number of attractive attributes that position us well for continued strong and growing cash flows:

 - Scarce, high value, premium asset